godfrey-tankan/clavaChat/README.md

 # python-chatbot

-a whatsapp chatbot that can be used for research and all
+a whatsapp chatbot that can be used for Buying & selling, Housing services, property management, library services and online research.